davidforrest/SJC_Music/resources/chant_composition.md

 ​	**To compose your chant:**

-- Use the [Music Calligraphy Kit](https://davidforrest.github.io/FR_Music/resources/calligraphy_kit.html), which current lives in our classroom (not at Switchboard as usual).
+- Use the [Music Calligraphy Kit](https://davidforrest.github.io/FR_Music/resources/calligraphy_kit.html), which currently lives in our classroom (not at Switchboard as usual).
 Bring your friends!
 - Choose a short (chant-length) text that you like, and break it into syllables.
 Some possibilities:
   - A favorite poem or song lyrics
   - The St. John’s motto: *Facio liberos ex liberis libris libraque*
   - The text of one of the chants in the Manual
 - Choose a final (an anchor note) for your chant.
-First turn on the [Tonescape](https://davidforrest.github.io/FR_Music/resources/tonescapes_0.mp3), then choose one of the following notes to be your final.
+First turn on the [Tonescape](https://davidforrest.github.io/FR_Music/resources/tonescapes_0.mp3), then choose one of the following notes to be your final, which will define the mode of your chant.
 Your chant should end on this note.

   - [Option 1](https://szynalski.com/tone#G3,v0.75) (G)
   - [Option 2](https://www.szynalski.com/tone-generator/#D3,v0.75) (D)